1.1 Activity Summary

 1.4 Provision environment and data access

-At this stage your ActiveNav tenant will have been provisioned for you and your initial administrator user created.
-You should ensure that this user can access the cloud platform and that MFA configuration can be achieved in line with any specific requirements that your business may have.
+At this stage, ActiveNav tenant will have been provisioned for you and your initial administrator user created.
+You should ensure that this user can access the cloud platform, and that MFA configuration can be achieved in line with any specific requirements that your business may have.

-For each of the data repositories identified in your inventory of locations you will need to ensure you have arranged the relevant access credentials.
-Recording these credentials in your ActiveNav Cloud tenant in advance will simplify the creation of data sources later.
+For each of the data repositories identified in your list of locations, you will need to ensure you have arranged the relevant access credentials.

 File Share Access